 The picture on the right shows the mesh in the process of being embedded into the base coat.

-The mesh is usually a fiberglass type of mesh that comes on a roll, like what you would typically use for drywall but is much larger and can be found 3' wide by 100' long or longer.
+The mesh is usually a fiberglass type of mesh that comes on a roll, like what you would typically use for drywall, but is much larger and can be found 3' wide by 100' long or longer.
+There are also different weights of mesh that provide different impact resistance ratings, the thicker the mesh, the more impact resistant it will be.

 Having a primer coat will also allow the finish material to go much further because it eliminates a lot of the suction, which tends to eat up more finish material during the application process.